 The third cycle is interesting because, when it comes to our health, we are caught in the illusion of total control.
 We control what goes in our body and what we do to maintain it.
 But the control comes when you have systems in place to keep you on track.
 If you fall off the train, how long does it take to get back?
 Where can you find momentum and keep it going even if you're not angelically perfect all the time?
 Instead of going the all or nothing route, how about do what works for you now, then build on that?

 The key here is to try and try again until you find the systems that work for you so you can break out of any cycle that is no longer serving you, especially in time for 2019.

-Kimberly Lucht is the founder and Executive Director of Rehumanize Me.
+Kimberly Lucht is the founder and CEO of Rehumanize Me.
 She is an expert at making dreams a reality, uncovering the common ground of humanity, and helping people realize their full potential.